arya-analytics/delta/docs/rfc/220517-cesium-segment-storage.md

 Core vocabulary for the following technical specification:

-**Stage**: An interface that receives samples from one or more streams, does some operation on those samples, and pipes the results to one or more output streams.
+**Stage** - An interface that receives samples from one or more streams, does some operation on those samples, and pipes the results to one or more output streams.
 In a [Sawzall](https://research.google/pubs/pub61/) style processing engine, an stage would be comparable to an aggregator.